aalsanie/soul-capsule/README.md

 - **Contextual OS integration**: aware of time, weather, music, mood
 - **Encrypted mind backups**: restore your thought fingerprints across time

 ---
+## 🧪 Installation (Placeholder)

+Instructions to install dependencies and set up the environment will go here.

+## 🚦 Running Locally (Placeholder)

+Guide on how to start the backend server and (eventually) the frontend.
+---

 ## 📖 Manifesto